mablack/cordova-diagnostic-plugin/README.md

 ### getLocationAccuracyAuthorization()

-Platforms: iOS
+Platforms: Android & iOS

-Returns the location accuracy authorization for the application on iOS 14+.
+Returns the location accuracy authorization for the application on iOS 14+ and Android 12+.
-Note: calling on iOS <14 will result in the `errorCallback` being invoked.
+Note: calling on iOS <14 or Android <12 will always return `cordova.plugins.diagnostic.locationAccuracyAuthorization.FULL`.

     cordova.plugins.diagnostic.getLocationAccuracyAuthorization(successCallback, errorCallback);